Subchapter D. TASTING EVENTS

 13.227.
 Participation by Board employees.

 13.228.
-Disposal of unused alcohol and empty containers.
+Disposal and storage of partially-used liquor and empty containers.

 13.229.
 Advertising.